jrowland22/sec-data-pipeline/README.md

 wget https://<path_to_s3_file>
 wget https://<path_to_s3_file>
 ```
-Run the following to create key space, tables and insert data into tables
+Run the following to create the keyspace, tables and insert data into the tables
 ```
 ./Cassandra/cassandra_ddl.cql
 ```
-To enter and run queries
+Enter cqlsh
 ```
 cqlsh <node_private_ip>
 ```
-Enter the keyspace
+Enter the keyspace and proceed to run queries
 ```
 USE logs;
 ```